Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 Damage to Plumbing Components

 The constant pressure cycling affects seals, valves, and connections throughout your home.
-Seals deteriorate faster than normal, solenoid valves in appliances like dishwashers and washing machines fail prematurely, and pipes and fittings develop leaks from the repeated stress.
+Seals deteriorate faster than normal, solenoid valves in dishwashers and washing machines fail prematurely, and pipes and fittings develop leaks from the repeated stress.
 What might seem like isolated fixture problems are actually symptoms of system-wide pressure abuse.

 Leaking fixtures, running toilets, and dripping faucets all require repair or replacement.
 Each component failure costs money and causes water waste.
 More seriously, hidden leaks behind walls or under floors can go undetected, causing extensive water damage, mold growth, and structural issues.
+A seasonal plumbing review can help catch this damage before it spreads.

 Accelerated Water Heater Failure